cilium/cilium/Documentation/cmdref/cilium-agent.md

       --http-request-timeout uint                     Time after which a forwarded HTTP request is considered failed unless completed (in seconds); Use 0 for unlimited (default 3600)
       --http-retry-count uint                         Number of retries performed after a forwarded request attempt fails (default 3)
       --http-retry-timeout uint                       Time after which a forwarded but uncompleted request is retried (connection failures are retried immediately); defaults to 0 (never)
+      --hubble-allow-insecure                         Allow Hubble server to run on the given listen address without TLS.
       --hubble-event-queue-size int                   Buffer size of the channel to receive monitor events.
       --hubble-flow-buffer-size int                   Maximum number of flows in Hubble's buffer.
 The actual buffer size gets rounded up to the next power of 2, e.g. 4095 => 4096 (default 4095)
       --hubble-listen-address string                  An additional address for Hubble server to listen to, e.g. ":4244" --hubble-metrics strings                        List of Hubble metrics to enable.
       --hubble-metrics-server string                  Address to serve Hubble metrics on.
       --hubble-socket-path string                     Set hubble's socket path to listen for connections (default "/var/run/cilium/hubble.sock")
+      --hubble-tls-cert-file string                   Path to the public key file for the Hubble server.
+The file must contain PEM encoded data.
+      --hubble-tls-key-file string                    Path to the private key file for the Hubble server.
+The file must contain PEM encoded data.
       --identity-allocation-mode string               Method to use for identity allocation (default "kvstore") --identity-change-grace-period duration         Time to wait before using new identity on endpoint identity change (default 5s)
       --install-iptables-rules                        Install base iptables rules for cilium to mainly interact with kube-proxy (and masquerading) (default true)